-Ever since I first started my blog, I’ve constantly been told that I need to pick a niche and only ever blog about that particular topic.
+Ever since I first started my blog, I’ve constantly been told that I need to pick a niche and only ever write about that particular topic.
 If I didn’t then I’d have no readers, my blog would never take off and I wouldn’t be a “successful” blogger.

 Not that there’s anything wrong with having a niche (some of my favourite blogs to read are quite niche with their content), but its just not for me.
 I could never be one of those bloggers who sticks to one topic, mostly because I have a lot of different passions and options which I want to talk about and share.